Establishing Linear Surrogate Regret Bounds for Convex Smooth Losses via Convolutional Fenchel-Young Losses: Abstract

 \section{Abstract}

-Surrogate regret bounds, also known as excess risk bounds, bridge the gap between the convergence rates of surrogate and target losses, with linear bounds favorable for their lossless regret transfer.
-While convex smooth surrogate losses are appealing in particular due to the efficient estimation and optimization, the existence of a trade-off between the smoothness and linear regret bound has been believed in the community.
-That being said, the better optimization and estimation properties of convex smooth surrogate losses may inevitably deteriorate after undergoing the regret transfer onto a target loss.
+Surrogate regret bounds, also known as excess risk bounds, bridge the gap between the convergence rates of surrogate and target losses.
+The regret transfer is lossless if the surrogate regret bound is linear.
+While convex smooth surrogate losses are appealing in particular due to the efficient estimation and optimization, the existence of a trade-off between the loss smoothness and linear regret bound has been believed in the community.
+Under this scenario, the better optimization and estimation properties of convex smooth surrogate losses may inevitably deteriorate after undergoing the regret transfer onto a target loss.
 We overcome this dilemma for arbitrary discrete target losses by constructing a convex smooth surrogate loss, which entails a linear surrogate regret bound composed with a tailored prediction link.
 The construction is based on Fenchel--Young losses generated by the \textit{convolutional negentropy}, which are equivalent to the infimal convolution of a generalized negentropy and the target Bayes risk.
 Consequently, the infimal convolution enables us to derive a smooth loss while maintaining the surrogate regret bound linear.
 We additionally benefit from the infimal convolution to have a consistent estimator of the underlying class probability.
 Our results are overall a novel demonstration of how convex analysis penetrates into optimization and statistical efficiency in risk minimization.